UNSW-CEEM/nempy/README.md

 ## License

-Nempy was created by Nicholas Gormans.
+Nempy was created by Nicholas Gorman.
 It is licensed under the terms of [the BSD 3-Clause Licence](./LICENSE).

 ## Examples
 <details>